-- Tell them the rules and why they need to obey.
+- Tell them the rules, and why they need to obey.

 - When they obey, praise them.

 - When they disobey, make sure you take appropriate action according to your district's policy.

 - Never lose your cool.

 - If they do not listen, stop the bus.

-- Speak to the trouble makers alone.
+- Speak to the troublemakers alone.

 - If they still do not listen, follow your school district policy.

+- Gain their respect by staying positive.